eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     bool mr_delete_session(mrSession* session);

 Deletes session previously created.
-All xrce entities created with the session will be removed.
+All `XRCE` entities created with the session will be removed.
-This function logs out a session, disabling any other xrce communication with the agent.
+This function logs out a session, disabling any other `XRCE` communication with the agent.

 :session: Session structure previously initialized.